John Inge: Episcopal ministry

 Inge was consecrated a bishop on 9 October 2003 by Rowan Williams, Archbishop of Canterbury, at Westminster Abbey, to serve as Bishop of Huntingdon (suffragan bishop in the Diocese of Ely).
-As the warden for readers in the Ely diocese he encouraged and equipped lay ministry; he chaired the Cambridgeshire Ecumenical Council and co-chaired the East of England Faiths Council.
+As the warden for readers in the Ely diocese, he encouraged and equipped lay ministry; he chaired the Cambridgeshire Ecumenical Council and co-chaired the East of England Faiths Council.

 In July 2007, Inge was nominated to become the Bishop of Worcester, and his election was confirmed on 20 November 2007.
 He was enthroned at Worcester Cathedral as the 113th Bishop of Worcester on 1 March 2008.

 Following a farewell service in Worcester Cathedral on 29 September, he retired as Bishop of Worcester on 9 October 2024.

 Other work

 Inge served as chair of the board of the College of Evangelists from 2010 to 2018.
 He served as a member of the Faith and Order Commission (FAOC) from 2011 to 2016 and on the council of Ridley Hall, Cambridge from 2004 to 2010.
 He was for some years a trustee of Common Purpose UK, an international, not-for-profit organisation which organises leadership courses across the UK and abroad for the public, private and voluntary sectors, and for which he is now a trust protector.
-He chairs the council for the Archbishop of Canterbury's Examination (Lambeth Degree) in Theology which awards the Lambeth Degree — an MA, MPhil or PhD in theology.
-He is also an advisor for the independent public policy think tank ResPublica.
-He served as Visitor to the Community of the Holy Name from 2007 to 2020 and Visitor to Mucknell Abbey from 2009 to 2020.
+He chairs the council for the Archbishop of Canterbury's Examination (Lambeth Degree) in Theology, which awards the Lambeth degrees – MA, MPhil and PhD degrees in theology.
+He is also an adviser for the independent public policy think tank ResPublica.
+He served as Visitor to the Community of the Holy Name from 2007 to 2020, and Visitor to Mucknell Abbey from 2009 to 2020.
 He was lead bishop on cathedrals and church buildings from 2014 to 2019.

 Inge has led numerous groups to Africa, India, South America, Russia and the Holy Land.
-Whilst vice dean of Ely Cathedral he established a link between Ely and the Anglican cathedral of Christ Church, Zanzibar and is active in Worcester diocesan links with the Morogoro diocese in the Anglican Church of Tanzania and the Anglican diocese of Peru.
+While vice-dean of Ely Cathedral he established a link between Ely and the Anglican cathedral of Christ Church, Zanzibar and is active in Worcester diocesan links with the Morogoro diocese in the Anglican Church of Tanzania and the Anglican diocese of Peru.
 He is a longstanding supporter of the World Development Movement, which campaigns for justice and development in the Global South.

-Inge was introduced in the House of Lords on 25 June 2012 and made his maiden speech three days later on 28 June.
+Inge was introduced in the House of Lords on 25 June 2012 and made his maiden speech three days later.
 He joined his first cousin in the Upper House, Field Marshal The Lord Inge, a former Chief of the Defence Staff.
-On 15 February 2013 it was announced that he had been appointed to the office of Lord High Almoner, a post in the royal household.
+On 15 February 2013, it was announced that he had been appointed to the office of Lord High Almoner, a post in the Royal Household.
 He took part in the Royal Procession at the 2023 Coronation.